“To reach out to people and for them to reach back is a wonderful feeling.”

 “I love people,” she explained.
 “To reach out to people and for them to reach back is a wonderful feeling.”

 Ellis makes it a priority to be of service to the Middle Georgia community.
-One of her most loved charities is Joshua’s Wish of Macon.
-She collaborates with the organization to make the wishes of young cancer patients come true.
+One of her most loved charities is Joshua’s Wish of Macon of Macon.
+She collaborates with the organization to bring awareness to and funding for childhood cancer.
 One of her fondest memories is making a child a “Dee-Jay for a Day” when she found out he had a love for music.
-She she’s often asked how she can work closely with children who may be near the end of their lives.
+She is often asked how she can work closely with children who may be near the end of their lives.

 “Seeing them happy, even though they are hurting so badly, is my inspiration,” she said.

 You can find Ellis mentoring students and showing them the ropes on campus or at iHeart Media studios in Macon.
 She’s eager for Bishop Hall, the media studies facility on campus currently undergoing renovation, to reopen so she can expand her work with students in radio and television.
 She’s also on hand for “Jammin’ at the Café” every Thursday at the University Dining Hall to helping students showcase their own dee-jaying and hosting skills as they entertain their fellow Wildcats.
-Her radio persona, Mama Mia, can be heard on weekends on WRBV, V101.7, as she plays smooth R &B.
+Her radio persona, Mama Mia, can be heard on WRBV, V101.7, as she plays R &B and “old school” music.